flint-crew/flint/docs/contributions.md

 Think of the future you being confused over the difference of `iidx` and `jiidx`.

 Also, consider putting the type of the variable in the variable name, e.g. `input_file_path = Path(...)`.

+## Indentation levels
+If things become to indented then there is likely some logic that could be factored out into a separate function.
+For instance, deeply indented flow control in a loop could be refactored so that each loop is calling a function.
+This helps with developing robust tests.

+## Loop end conditions
+Should a loop be used do make sure that there is some terminating condition.
+The bbvious case is iterating over a list, where the `__next__` method indicates when the end of the list has been reached.
+For something like looping over until convergence has been reached (e.g. iterative sigma-clipping) always include an upper bound on how many times the loop may be executed.

+## Use `assert` to make clear impossible conditions
+`assert` statements are very useful to ensure some states can never be reached.
+They make the code more robust in that potential failure modes are not silently ignored.
+Don't be afraid of using them, and don't be afreaid of failing vocally.
+This is much preferred over 'maybe working but not sure'.